duydd25031999/TC_note/Software Development/System design.md

 - Test acceptance
 - List of items needed for this story
-- Acceptance Criteria is for >= 1 function only
+- Acceptance Criteria is for >= 1 function
 - Describe when an item is completed
     - Create by `Product Owner`
     - Commitment for PBI (a part of it also)